xluxeq/GPT2-Telegram-Chatbot/SCORES.md

 Here is a list of length scores run through grammarly at 0.73 top_p:
+Somewhere along here I started playing with the context words. i.e. in the code: It adds "Response:" before anything computed and "Reply:".
+Before it was "Me:" and "You:".

 Sentence Length | Score
 ------------- | -------------